 The S5 and S6 don’t have this problem.
-When walking on carpets, these robots will automatically adjust its suction pressure to the highest setting to pick up whatever crumbs the brushes manage to dislodge.
-Obviously, the downside of this feature is that it drains more battery power per second to adjust back and forth, but it’s definitely worth the reduced runtime.
+When walking on carpets, these robots will automatically adjust their suction pressure to the highest setting to pick up whatever crumbs the brushes manage to dislodge.
+The downside of this feature is that it drains more battery power per second to adjust back and forth, but it’s definitely worth the reduced runtime.

-Conclusion: This is an extremely handy feature if there are wide areas of carpeting in your home or apartment.
-Dust hiding in medium-pile carpeting can be difficult to pick up, but with the reliable brushes combined with enhanced suction power, the S5 and S6 should be able to remove most, if not all, of whatever is lurking in your carpet without making multiple passes over the same area.
+Conclusion: This is a handy feature if there are areas of carpeting in your home or apartment.
+Dust hiding in medium-pile carpeting can be hard to pick up, but with the reliable brushes combined with enhanced suction power, the S5 and S6 should be able to remove most, if not all, of whatever is lurking in your carpet without making multiple passes over the same area.

 Selective Room Cleaning